heliomarpm/tsapp-template/.docs/readme.md

 🧾 Improving the documentation \
 📢 Share with others

-💰 Supporting via GitHub Sponsors, Ko-fi, Paypal, LiberaPay
+💵 Supporting via GitHub Sponsors, Ko-fi, Paypal or Liberapay, you decide. 😉

 <div class="badges">